-To the naked eye, the concepts above may be abstract and hard to relay, but the evolution of deep learning and reinforcement learning is very exciting for us -- particularly since reinforcement learning seems so perfectly aligned with investment objectives.
+The evolution of deep learning and reinforcement learning is very exciting for us — particularly since reinforcement learning is perfectly aligned with investment objectives.
 Here are just a few reference points:

 - The learner can be trained to optimize the same objective as investors (risk adjusted return, for example).